-The principal activity of the Company during the financial year was investing in Australian corporate bonds.
+The principal activity of the Company during the financial year was investing in Australian dollar denominated income securities.
 There were no significant changes in the nature of these activities of the Company that occurred during the year.

 Results and Review of Operations